 Keep in mind Adam Smith’s labour theory of value that we discussed last week.

 National income (all earnings in a country) can be divided into wages, rent and profit.
-During this period of explosive growth the share of wages in national income did not rise.
+During this period of growth, the share of wages in national income did not rise.

-- Hence the industrial revolution gave birth to a period of rapid economic growth, stagnant wages and a growth in extreme inequality.
+- The industrial revolution gave birth to a period of rapid economic and productivity growth, stagnant wages and a growth in economic inequality.

 This is the historical context that led Marx to write the ‘communist manifesto‘ in 1848.

-For Marx the most important resource is not land but capital.
+For Marx, the most important resource in a market economy is not land but capital.

 He takes Adam Smith’s analysis and works through the logical outcome of commercial markets.
 He concludes that markets lead to centralisation not competition.

-Capital left its own devices will keep accumulating and become more centralized.
+A free market for capital/money, when left to its own devices will keep accumulating and become more centralised.
 For Marx, this principle of infinite accumulation implies that capital is doomed to perpetual crises (in the Hegelian sense).

 - For Marx, either the rate of profit will steadily decline (leading to violence amongst capitalists) or capital’s share in national income would increase indefinitely (leading to workers revolution).